LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/analyze-image/README.md

 1. Store your Computer Vision API key in the `AZURE_COMPUTERVISION_API_KEY` environment variable.
 2. Store your Azure endpoint in the `AZURE_ENDPOINT` environment variable.
 3. Find an image file for the Computer Vision API to describe.
-4. Rename the image file `describe-image.jpg`.
+4. Rename the image file `analyze-image.jpg`.
 5. Place the image file in the `src\main\resources` directory.

 ## Building and Running the Sample

 1. Open a command prompt and navigate to the directory where you extracted the sample repository.
-2. Navigate to the subdirectory containing this sample, which is: `cognitive-services-samples\java\computer-vision\describe-image`.
+2. Navigate to the subdirectory containing this sample, which is: `cognitive-services-samples\java\computer-vision\analyze-image`.
 2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.

 ## Next steps

-For more information about describing images with the Computer Vision API, visit the [official documentation site](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-describing-images).
+For more information about analyzing images with the Computer Vision API, visit the [official documentation site](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home#analyze-images-for-insight).